PizzaTowerFanGD/naneINF-optimization-branch/EmbeddedModLoader/dataHandling/LuaRegex/HeyYouShouldReadMe.txt

+NOTE FROM 3XPL ON JULY 5 2025

+NONE OF THIS IS RELEVANT ANYMORE AND HAS BEEN FIXED

 NOTE FROM 3XPL ON APRIL 23 2025
 this regex module has issues with detecting the range of the matches it actually finds (which is kinda funny) this is a VERY heavily editted version of https://github.com/Roblox/luau-regexp/tree/main to move it from luau to luajit